Anders Ib Michelsen

 Visual Practice: research project in visual practices, in collaboration with artists, activists, practitioners and creative industries; to be developed with Cenários Contemporâneos da Imagem e da Cultura Visual (Contemporary Scenarios of the Image and the Visual Culture), Research initiaitive, Pontifícia Universidade Católica do Rio de Janeiro, Brazil.

-Tingbjerg - cultural mapping of the 'ghetto': with public housing organisations in Copenhagen - to be announced.
+Tingbjerg - Festival of Ideas: cultural mapping of ressoures in Tingbjerg, with public housing organisations in Copenhagen - to be announced.